-The Group's current business is the importing and marketing of Accoya® wood, which the Group has done since 2008.
+The Group's current business is the importing and marketing of Accoya® Wood, which the Group has done since 2008.
 The Group has sufficient financing available to operate this existing import business on a going concern basis.
-The Group's Directors are of a view that there is an investment opportunity for the Group to build and operate its own Accoya® wood factory in China.
-By virtue of the Investment Framework Agreement signed with Nantong Acetic Acid Chemical Company Ltd ("NTAAC"), and the subscription agreement entered into between the Company and the Investor, the Directors believe there is now sufficient funding available to build the first Accoya® wood factory in China.
+The Group's Directors are of a view that there is an investment opportunity for the Group to build and operate its own Accoya® Wood factory in China.
+By virtue of the investment agreement signed with Nantong Acetic Acid Chemical Company Ltd (NTAAC) on March 31, 2021, the LOI signed with a leading Chinese bank, and the subscription agreement entered into between the Company and the Investor, the Directors believe there is now sufficient funding available to build the first Accoya® Wood factory in China.

 The execution of the business plan is inherently uncertain.
-The business plan is dependent on the standard milestones in such a project, including the approval of the joint venture by local government officials, and the successful construction and operation of a manufacturing plant.
+The business plan is dependent on the standard milestones in such a project, including the approval of the permits by local government officials, and the successful construction and operation of a manufacturing plant.
+Changes in these factors could also result in an impairment to the carrying value of the licence assets.
+These conditions indicate the existence of a material uncertainty which may cast significant doubt about the Group and the Company's ability to continue as a going concern.

-Despite the uncertainty as to the outcome of the business plan, the Directors are confident that the Group will be able to obtain sufficient funds and to execute the Group's business plan to fully realise the carrying amount of the non-current assets.
+Despite the uncertainty as to the outcome of the business plan, the Directors are confident that the Group will be able to obtain sufficient funds and to execute the Group's business plan to fully realise the carrying value of the non-current assets.

-The Directors have considered the future liquidity of the Group in light of the net loss of €4,116,000 (2019: loss of €4,490,000) during the current year and the net current liabilities as at 31 December 2020 of €797,000 (2019: €588,000) and the material uncertainty regarding the Group's ability to execute the Group's business plan.
+The Directors have considered the future liquidity of the Group in light of the net loss of €4,891,000 (2020: loss of €4,116,000) during the current year and the net current liabilities as at 31 December 2021 of €207,000 (2020: €797,000).
+In November 2021, the Group obtained an additional loan facility of €3 million to support the Group's operations.
+Subsequent to the year, the loan agreement has been extended to 31 March 2024 and facility headroom increased by a further €1 million.